eldipa/xoz/docs/xoz-file-format-objects-spec.md

 A `blk_nr` and `blk_cnt` of zeros means that that *extent* is inactive.
 Because `ext_cnt` says how many entries the `exts` array has, this is the only way to signal that an entry (an *extent*) should be ignored.

+This RFC does not fully define the meaning of `blk_nr` or `blk_cnt`.
+For example the library should not assume that all the 32 bits of `uint32_t blk_nr` are fully allocated to encode the block number.
+A future RFC will provide such definitions.

 This RFC does not define a *sub-block allocation* schema for reducing the internal fragmentation for data smaller